aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 In case you get the error below, it's possible the role assignment from step 6 hasn\'t taken effect yet.
 If that is the case, try logging in again and creating the peering again after waiting a bit by repeating the commands in this step.
-If the error message persists, please check the role assignment in step 6 was correct.
+If the error message persists, check the role assignment in step 6 was correct.

 ```
-The client '<random uuid>' with object id '<another random uuid>' does not have authorization to perform action 'Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write' over scope '$user_vnet_id' If access was recently granted, please refresh your credentials.
+The client '<random uuid>' with object id '<another random uuid>' does not have authorization to perform action 'Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write' over scope '$user_vnet_id' If access was recently granted, refresh your credentials.
 ```

 ### 14. wait until the Aiven peering connection is active